kshitijaKulkarni/Data-Analysis-R/README.md

-# Data-Analysis-R
+# Decision Tree and K-means Clustering using R and Tableau
-Decision Tree and K-means Clustering using R and Tableau The objective of project is to get a hands on experience on Decision Tree and K-means clustering analysis using R and visualizing results through Tableau.
+The objective of project is to get a hands on experience on Decision Tree and K-means clustering analysis using R and visualizing results through Tableau.
 Below are the objectives of the exercise
 1) Data retrieval